Home Robot Vacuum Cleaners Irobot Roomba 770 Vs. Roborock S7 Maxv

 See Price on Amazon See Price on Amazon

-Roborock S7 MaxV, at 0.25L carries less dirt than the iRobot Roomba 770 with a difference of only 0.25L The dustbin capacity can vary widely among different robot vacuum models, and the capcity you choose should be based on your cleaning needs and the size of the area you want to clean.
-Different floor types require a robot vacuum to be at a given ground clearance so as to optimize performance. iRobot Roomba 770 can adjust its height to match this demand, for example, it may raise itself slightly when moving to a carpet to enable effective suction, and then lower itself on hard floors to ensure the brushes make good contact.
+The Roborock S7 MaxV, at 0.25L carries less dirt than the iRobot Roomba 770 by only 0.25L The dustbin capacity varies widely among robot vacuum models, and the capcity you choose should be based on your cleaning needs and the size of the area you want to clean.
+Different floor types require a robot vacuum to be at a given ground clearance so as to optimize performance. iRobot Roomba 770 can adjust its height to match this demand, for example, it may raise itself slightly when transitioning to a carpet to allow for effective suction, and then lower itself on hard floors to make sure the brushes make good contact.

-The Roborock S7 MaxV, at 4.4kg weighs more than the iRobot Roomba 770 with a difference of 0.6kg.
-It's important to consider the weight of the robot vacuum when selecting a model, especially if you plan to carry it up and down stairs iRobot Roomba 770 has a width of 353mm, often referred to as its cleaning path width, is the width of the area that it can effectively clean in a single pass.
-The width of a robot vacuum is important as it can affect its efficiency and the duration it takes to clean a space Roborock S7 MaxV, at 390mm measures more in width than the iRobot Roomba 770 with a difference of 37mm.
+Roborock S7 MaxV, at 4.4kg weighs more than the iRobot Roomba 770 by 0.6kg.
+It's advisable to take in consideration the weight of the robot vacuum when getting a model, and that's if you plan to carry it up and down stairs iRobot Roomba 770 has a width of 353mm, often referred to as its cleaning path width, is the width of the area that the robot vacuum can properly clean in a single pass.
+The width of a robot vacuum is important as it can affect its efficiency and the duration it takes to clean a room The Roborock S7 MaxV, at 390mm measures more in width than the iRobot Roomba 770 with a difference of 37mm.

-Roborock S7 MaxV, at 100mm measures more in height than the iRobot Roomba 770 by 9mm.
-When choosing a robot vacuum, ensure that the robot vacuum can fit under the furniture and navigate effectively in your living space without getting stuck or causing damage.
-The operating time of a robot vacuum cleaner refers to the time the vacuum can clean continuously on a single charge before it needs to be recharged.
+The Roborock S7 MaxV, at 100mm measures more in height than the iRobot Roomba 770 with a difference of 9mm.
+When choosing a robot vacuum, make sure that the robot vacuum can fit under the furniture and navigate effectively in your living space without getting stuck or causing damage.
+The operating time of the iRobot Roomba 770 refers to the amount of time the vacuum can clean continuously on a single charge before it needs to return to its charging dock for recharging.

-iRobot Roomba 770's operating time is 2h The Roborock S7 MaxV, at 3h lasts more than the iRobot Roomba 770 by 1h Always plan cleaning cycles around the vacuum's operating time to maximize efficiency and prevent "incomplete work" between charge intervals. iRobot Roomba 770 has a charge time of 3h, the charge time of a robot vacuum cleaner refers to the amount of time it takes for the vacuum's battery to recharge fully after it has been depleted during a cleaning cycle.
-Roborock S7 MaxV, at 4h charges for longer than the iRobot Roomba 770 with a difference of 1h.
+iRobot Roomba 770's operating time is 2h Roborock S7 MaxV, at 3h lasts more than the iRobot Roomba 770 by 1h Always plan cleaning cycles around the vacuum's operating time to maximize efficiency and prevent "incomplete work" between charge intervals. iRobot Roomba 770 has a charge time of 3h, the charge time of a robot vacuum cleaner refers to the amount of time it takes for the vacuum's battery to recharge fully after it has been depleted during a cleaning cycle.
+The Roborock S7 MaxV, at 4h charges for longer than the iRobot Roomba 770 by 1h.

 Related Reviews